alumet-dev/developer-book/src/plugins/tutorial/3_errors.md

 # Error handling

+In the previous chapter, we did not need to manage errors in a complicated way because there was almost no source of failure.
+Most of our functions returned `Ok(())`, and we used `?` to propagate errors, for example in `start`.

+In this chapter, you will discover how to handle errors in more realistic cases.
+If you are not familiar with Rust approach to error handling, please [read the corresponding chapter of the Rust book](https://doc.rust-lang.org/book/ch09-00-error-handling.html).

 ## Anyhow

 Alumet uses [`anyhow`](https://crates.io/crates/anyhow) to simplify error handling.
 It provides a "universal" error type `anyhow::Error`, which can wrap any error that implements the standard trait `std::error::Error`.
 In most cases, we simply replace `Result<T, E>` with `anyhow::Result<T>`.